mosaicml/composer/STYLE_GUIDE.md

 ### 6.2 Use of `__all__`

 All public modules must define `__all__` to be the list of members that should be re-exported.
-The variable is necessary to limit what `from XXX import *` imports, and so the documentation build only documents exported members (and not unrelated re-imports).
+The variable is necessary to 1) limit what `from XXX import *` imports, and 2) ensure that the documentation only includes exported members, not unrelated re-imports.

 For example, from [composer/callbacks/memory_monitor.py](composer/callbacks/memory_monitor.py)